OCC symbol guide

 OCC option symbol format: root, YYMMDD, C/P, strike

-The canonical OSI layout is fixed-width even when display systems show a compact version.
+The standard OSI layout is fixed-width even when display systems show a compact version.
 Positions 1 through 6 hold the root field, positions 7 through 12 hold the expiration date in YYMMDD form, position 13 holds C or P, and positions 14 through 21 hold the strike price in thousandths.
 That final conversion is the parser step most likely to create incorrect strikes if it is skipped.

 SPY 260417C00500000